 Instead, try to space out the applications you make or don’t make more than one application at a time.

-Some credit referencing agencies offer a free trial where you’re able to access your credit file for 30 days.
+Some credit reference agencies offer a free trial where you’re able to access your credit file for 30 days.
 Once the 30 days are up you either need to carry on paying a monthly subscription or cancel.

 If you don’t cancel you will be looking at a monthly charge of around £15 for access to your credit report.
-Now if that sounds like one payment too far coming out of your bank each month don’t fret as there is a service which allows you to access your credit file for free, for life!
+Now if that sounds like one payment too far coming out of your bank each month don’t fret as there is a service that allows you to access your credit file for free, for life!

 Free credit report access for life

 Noddle, which is part of the Callcredit Group provides a trusted FREE for life monthly credit reporting service.
 And with over two million people using their service, it’s one I strongly advise you to take advantage of too.
-For a very reasonable annual fee you can also buy add-on products such as Noddle Alerts, which will let you know if any change has happened in your credit report each month and flag up if anything seems amiss.
+For a very reasonable annual fee, you can also buy add-on products such as Noddle Alerts, which will let you know if any change has happened in your credit report each month and flag up if anything seems amiss.

-Providing a monthly comprehensive overview of your financial situation, the FREE credit reporting service from Noddle will allow you to not only keep on top of your credit situation, it will also assist in preventing potential identity theft situations.
+Providing a monthly comprehensive overview of your financial situation, the FREE credit reporting service from Noddle will allow you to not only keep on top of your credit situation, but it will also assist in preventing potential identity theft situations.

-With the FREE report at your disposal you will have access to financial information including your current credit score and what it means, existing credit account information, six-year payment history and recent credit searches.
+With the FREE report at your disposal, you will have access to financial information including your current credit score and what it means, existing credit account information, six-year payment history and recent credit searches.

-Whether you’re thinking about buying your first home, opening a new bank account, or even paying for insurance by instalments; knowing your financial situation and credit worthiness is a must in our current climate.
+Whether you’re thinking about buying your first home, opening a new bank account, or even paying for insurance by instalments; knowing your financial situation and creditworthiness is a must in our current climate.